riscv/sail-riscv/README.md

 <p>

-Sail is being used for multiple ISA descriptions, including essentially complete versions of the sequential behaviour of ARMv8-A (automatically derived from the authoritative ARM-internal specification, and released under a BSD Clear licence with ARM's permission), RISC-V, MIPS, CHERI-RISC-V, and CHERI-MIPS; all these are complete enough to boot various operating systems.
+Sail is being used for multiple ISA descriptions, including essentially complete versions of the sequential behaviour of Armv8-A (automatically derived from the authoritative Arm-internal specification, and released under a BSD Clear licence with Arm's permission), RISC-V, MIPS, CHERI-RISC-V, and CHERI-MIPS; all these are complete enough to boot various operating systems.
 There are also Sail models for smaller fragments of IBM POWER and x86.

-Example instruction specifications
+Example RISC-V instruction specifications
 ----------------------------------

-These are verbatim excerpts from the model file containing the base instructions, [riscv_insts_base.sail](https://github.com/rems-project/sail-riscv/blob/master/model/riscv_insts_base.sail), with a few comments added.
+These are verbatim excerpts from the model file containing the base instructions, [riscv_insts_base.sail](https://github.com/riscv/sail-riscv/blob/master/model/riscv_insts_base.sail), with a few comments added.

 ### ITYPE (or ADDI)
 ~~~~~